mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/2nd Study Guide/OOP.md

 ## What is polymorphism?
 What purpose does it serve in Object Oriented Programming?

-Polymorphism is the ability of different types of data to respond to a common interface.
+Polymorphism is the ability of different types of data to **respond to a common interface**.
 It gives us the ability to use prewritten code for new purposes.

 ## What is inheritance?